 Deborah and her husband Mark Fullerton have also long supported By the Hand Club for Kids, an after-school program in inner-city Chicago that transforms academically failing students into high school graduates equipped with skills for life and, most importantly, the ability to change their trajectory.

-Deborah’s passions for health and children and empowering people through education merge thoughtfully for this Board role with Pilot Light.
+Deborah’s passions for health and children and empowering people through education merge thoughtfully for her Board role with Pilot Light.